-Shakespeare Machine will be a permanent artwork in the lobby of the Public Theater in New York City.
-It was commissioned by the Department of Cultural Affaires’ Percent-for-Art program and the Public Theater, and it will open to the public in October, 2012.
+Shakespeare Machine is a permanent artwork in the lobby of the Public Theater in New York City.
+It was commissioned by the Department of Cultural Affairs’ Percent-for-Art program and the Public Theater.
+It was opened to the public in October, 2012.

 The work is by Ben Rubin with a great deal of help from statistician Mark Hansen, who collaborated with on all aspects of Shakespearian digital dramaturgy, and architect Michele Gorman, who conceptualized and realized the form of the piece with me.

 Electrical engineering and fabrication services were provided by Marty Chafkin of Perfection Electricks and Will Pickering of Parallel Development.

 Processing software development by Ian Ardouin-Fumat and Jer Thorp.